junxit/us-congress-bills-113/metadata.md

 - 2013-06-03 — Placed on the Union Calendar, Calendar No. 66.
 - 2013-06-03 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 113-94.
 - 2013-06-03 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 113-94.
+- 2014-02-03 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-02-03 — Considered as unfinished business. (consideration: CR H1527-1528)
+- 2014-02-03 — Considered under suspension of the rules. (consideration: CR H1520-1526)
+- 2014-02-03 — Mr. Miller (FL) moved to suspend the rules and pass the bill, as amended.
+- 2014-02-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 390 - 0 (Roll no. 33). (text: CR H1520-1522)
+- 2014-02-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 390 - 0 (Roll no. 33).(text: CR H1520-1522)
+- 2014-02-03 — The title of the measure was amended.
+Agreed to without objection.